santtii/calculator-service/README.md

 Steps to build and deploy the calculator service

 1. git clone https://github.com/santtii/calculator-service.git
+2. cd calculator-service/
-2. docker-compose up -d --build
+3. docker-compose up -d --build

 ## How to run the application